Styled Shelves

 This is the lesson that separates a styled shelf from an overstuffed one.
 Negative space...the empty areas between and around objects...is what makes everything else look intentional.
 It gives the eye a place to rest.
 It signals that the shelf was arranged with care, not just filled up.

 Most people's instinct is to keep adding until the shelf feels full.
 The better instinct is to keep removing until the shelf feels right.
-If you're not sure whether something belongs, take it off and see if you miss it.
-More often than not, the shelf looks better without it.
+If you're not sure whether something belongs, take it off and sit with it.
+The shelf will usually tell you.

 Bring in Texture and Dimension

 Beyond the objects themselves, think about what the shelf looks like as a whole.
 A mix of heights creates vertical interest.
 A mix of depths...some objects pushed to the front edge, others sitting further back...creates a layered, dimensional look.
-Leaning a small piece of art against the back of a shelf instead of hanging it adds a casual, collected feel that works well in almost any style of room.
+Leaning a small piece of art against the back of a shelf instead of hanging it adds a casual, collected feel that photographs beautifully.

 Baskets and boxes tucked into lower shelves serve double duty...they hide things you don't want on display while adding texture and breaking up the visual weight of books and objects on the shelves above.